InteropIO/manager-example-auth0/README.md

 # Auth0 Setup

-You need to a few things in Auth0 to run the example
+You need to setup a few things in Auth0 to run the example

 **API**
 * Used by the Server to verify tokens comming from Admin UI or other clients (Glue42 Enterprise, Glue42 Core)